WordPress-Phoenix/sm-sticky-clicky-star/readme.txt

 5. Use the Sticky Clicky Stars to turn on and off the sticky attribute of the post.

 == Changelog ==
+Version 2.0.1
+- Fix issue storing post-ids as strings instead of ints

 Version 2.0.0
 - Refactor for APB (abstract plugin base)
 - Test with WP 5.1.1